mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **A03/75674
 COMBAT VACC SUIT**
-The _suya’uiyekhyerl_ is a combat variant of the standard heavy vacc suit, incorporating extra armor plating and weapon mounts.
+The _suya'uiyekhyerl_ is a combat variant of the standard heavy vacc suit, incorporating extra armor plating and weapon mounts.
-Aslan fighters and dropships are all designed with the bulky _suya’uiyekhyerl_ in mind.
+Aslan fighters and dropships are all designed with the bulky _suya'uiyekhyerl_ in mind.
 It has life support for six hours, although an Aslan may not use a dewclaw while wearing this armor.

 Armor Type Protection TL Rad Kg Cost Required Skill